 Spray technology is used in diverse applications in many industries.
 Our expertise in applying sprays in chemical and petrochemical processes is based on fluid dynamics fundamentals.
 We provide an unbiased and independent perspective on selection and design considerations for the selection of spray technology and troubleshooting.
 Sprays are used in many processes for enhancing the rate of heat and mass transfer.
 Today, the term “Process Intensification” is used to describe the cost-effective process improvements.

-The best spray application results begin by matching the usage needs with the spray charactistics of possible nozzles.
-Spray charactistics include:
+The best spray application results begin by matching the usage needs with the spray characteristics of possible nozzles.
+Spray characteristics include:

 - Spray Pattern